Influence of Exchange-Correlation Functionals and Neural Network Architectures on Li$^+$-Ion Conductivity in Solid-State Electrolyte from Molecular Dynamics Simulations with Machine-Learning Force Fields: Abstract

 \section{Abstract}

-With the rapid advancement of machine learning techniques for materials' simulations, machine-learned force fields (MLFFs) have emerged as a powerful tool that complements first-principles calculations by enabling high-accuracy molecular dynamics simulations over extended timescales.
+With the rapid advancement of machine learning techniques for materials' simulations, machine-learned force fields (MLFFs) have emerged as a powerful tool that enables high-accuracy molecular dynamics (MD) simulations over extended timescales.
 Typically, MLFFs are trained on data generated from density functional theory (DFT) using a specific exchange–correlation (XC) functional, with the goal of reproducing materials' properties predicted by DFT with high fidelity.
 However, the uncertainties in MLFF-based simulations — arising from variations in both MLFF model architectures and the choice of XC functionals — are often not well understood.

-In this work, we construct MLFF models of different architectures parametrized on DFT data from both semilocal and hybrid functionals to describe Li$^+$ diffusion in the solid-state electrolyte Li$_6$PS$_5$Cl.
-The influence of different exchange–correlation functionals on the Li$^+$ diffusion coefficient is systematically investigated.
-To reduce statistical uncertainty, the mean squared displacements are averaged over 300 independent molecular dynamics (MD) trajectories of 70 ps each.
-The statistical variation of the extracted diffusion coefficients is below $1\%$, enabling an unambiguous assessment of the influence on the Li$^+$ diffusivity from the exchange-correlation functional and from the MLFF models.
-Due to its tendency to underestimate band gaps and migration barriers, the semilocal functional predicts consistently higher Li$^+$ diffusion coefficients, compared to the hybrid functional.
-Furthermore, comparisons among various neural network methods reveal that the differences in predicted diffusion coefficients arising from different network architectures are of the same order of magnitude as those caused by different functionals, indicating that the choice of the network model itself substantially influences the MLFF predictions.
-This observation calls from an urgent need for standardized protocols to minimize model-dependent biases in MLFF-based MD.
+In this work, we construct MLFF models of different architectures trained on DFT data with both semilocal and hybrid functionals to describe Li$^+$ diffusion in the solid-state electrolyte Li$_6$PS$_5$Cl.
+The influence of different XC functionals on the Li$^+$ diffusion coefficient is systematically investigated.
+To reduce statistical uncertainty, the mean squared displacements are averaged over 300 independent MD trajectories of 70 ps each.
+The statistical variation of the extracted diffusion coefficients is below $1\%$, enabling an unambiguous assessment of the influence on the Li$^+$ diffusivity from the XC functional and the MLFF models.
+Due to its tendency to underestimate band gaps and migration barriers, the semilocal functional predicts higher Li$^+$ diffusion coefficients, compared to the hybrid functional.
+Furthermore, comparisons across MLFF models reveal that differences arising from neural network architecture are as significant as, or even greater than, those from the choice of XC functional.
+This observation highlights an urgent need for standardized protocols to minimize model-dependent biases in MLFF-based MD.